Post

 ~=21:00 Arrive at AIR SKY HOTEL

-The hotel is located at the previous stop before the airport — Seomyeon West Busan Distribution Area Station, with CU and GS25 convenience stores directly across the street.
+The hotel is located at the station before the airport — Seomyeon West Busan Distribution Area Station, with CU/GS25 convenience stores directly across the street.

-This room and bathroom are the largest and best-equipped for three days, but we are only staying as guests for one night.
+This room and bathroom were the largest and best-equipped during the three days, but we only stayed as guests for one day.

-I bought peach wine at the convenience store to go with the takoyaki I just bought.
+Bought peach wine at the convenience store to go with the takoyaki I just got.
 I think this takoyaki is great.
-Although it got soft by the time I brought it back, it’s made with black squid ink as the base, has the crispiness of Taiwanese takoyaki, and is paired with Korean spicy sauce.
-Very delicious. 😋
+Although it got soft after bringing it back, it’s made with black squid ink as the base, combines the crispiness of Taiwanese takoyaki with Korean spicy sauce, and tastes really good. 😋

 Day 8 08/05 (Tue) Busan Gimhae International Airport, Return Trip

 Time flies, and the eight-day trip to Busan is coming to an end.
-On the last day, the only plan is to go to the airport.
+The last day only includes a trip to the airport.

 From the hotel, take one stop to reach the airport (about 10 minutes).